trannhukhoinguyen/multi-feature-blog/src/content/ministries/mens-ministry.md

 - Annual conference with guest speakers
 - Workshops on marriage, parenting, and leadership
 - Worship and prayer sessions
-- Networking with men from other churches
+- Networking with men from other housees

 ## Small Groups